-PLACE 11:00 A.M. on Wednesday, April 20, 1994.
-The Center Theater, 212 North Fifth Street, Hartsville, South Carolina 29550 PURPOSES (1) To elect six members of the Board of Directors, five for the next three years and one for the next year to complete a unexpired term. unexpired term.
+PURPOSES PURPOSES RECORD DATE 11:00 A.M. on Wednesday, April 20, 1994.
+The Center Theater, 212 North Fifth Street, Hartsville, South Carolina 29550 (1) To elect six members of the Board of Directors, five for the next three years and one for the next year to complete an unexpired term.
 (2) To act upon a proposal to amend the Restated Articles of Incorporation and the By-Laws to (a) delete the present fifteen person maximum on the number of directors the Company can have, (b) give the directors the ability to set the size of the Board of Directors as well as to create and fill vacancies on the Board of Directors, (c) require that nominations for directors to be elected at any Annual Meeting of Shareholders, other than incumbent directors, be made in writing at least sixty days prior to the Annual Meeting, and (d) recognize that the holders of the Company's \$2.25 Cumulative Convertible Preferred Stock have been given the right to elect two directors during any period in which payment of dividends on the Preferred Stock is in arrears, and make it clear that any such directors are in addition to the directors elected by the Common Shareholders.
 (3) To elect independent auditors.
 (4) To transact such other business as may properly come before the meeting or any adjournments thereof.
-RECORD DATE Holders of Common Stock of record at the close of business March 4, 1994, are entitled to vote at the meeting.

-ANNUAL REPORT......
-The Annual Report of the Company for the year 1993 is
+Holders of Common Stock of record at the close of business March 4, 1994, are entitled to vote at the meeting.
+ANNUAL REPORT The Annual Report of the Company for the year 1993 is enclosed unless you have signed a statement indicating that you have access to another copy at your address.